 Benefits of Maintaining Good Oral Health in Pets

 Ensuring your pets have healthy teeth and gums have benefits for people, too.
 That's because various studies point to the conclusion that maintaining good oral health in pets can increase their lives by as much as five years, which is nothing to sneeze at.
-So while it's good for them, we can selfishly enjoy a much greater amount of time with them while also reaping the many rewards that medical science claims pets bring us — like lower blood pressure, lower depression levels and possibly greater heart health, just to name a few.
+So while it's good for them, we can potentially enjoy a much greater span of time with them while also reaping the many rewards that medical science claims pets bring us — like lower blood pressure, lower depression levels and possibly greater heart health, just to name a few.
 All that aside, who wouldn't want a longer life span for pets?

 Regular Dental Exams for Pets

-It's crucial as a pet owner that you keep your animals up to date on dental examinations.
+It's recommended as a pet owner that you keep your animals up to date on dental examinations.
 If they are in good health and require no special visits, then ask your vet to do a thorough examination of your pet's mouth when you bring him or her in for their yearly checkup.
 While you're at it, schedule an appointment for a dental cleaning.
 This should be performed as often as your vet recommends.
 If you have an elderly pet or a brachycephalic animal that shouldn't be put under, there are anesthesia-free dental cleanings available.